Eddy probe systems (eddy current sensors) are used for non-contact displacement vibration and rotary frequency measurements of conducting objects.

 Eddy probe systems: specifications

 Eddy current sensors have good frequency response (i.e. reaction to the change of the distance between probe edge and controlled object).
 Frequency response range is 0 – 10 000 Hz.
-Frequency response uneveness does not exceed 0,5 dB.
+Frequency response uneveness does not exceed the level of 0,5 dB.

 Eddy probe systems: input and output

 Input parameter of the eddy current sensor is the gap between the probe edge and the conductive object.
 The measured gap value is several millimeters and it depends on the diameter of the coil placed inside of the dielectric probe.
 Output signal (which is proportional to the measured gap) can be represented as power, current or a digital value (information representation type is determined by particular control system type).
 For drivers with power output signal sensitivity ratio is specified (i.e. gap value to electrical signal conversion ratio) – in most cases the sensitivity ratio value is 8 mV/µm.
 Eddy current sensor conjugation with standard control systems often requires conversion of output voltage into 4-20 mA current loop of digital format.
 The devices that combine driver and additional conditioner functions are called transmitters.